 Sometimes we’ve been asked to help friends and family file taxes.
 While we’re not tax advisors in any sense, we do relish the opportunity to help others learn to do it yourself (DIY) taxes – but only when the tax scenario is simple.
 Not only does DIY taxes save money upfront, but it also shows you just how the government incentivizes saving.

 For this post, we’re using TurboTax Home & Business 2016.
 In the vast majority of cases, this software is overkill.
 The IRS itself offers free eFiling for filers with under $64k of income.
 TurboTax has less pricey versions that might fit your personal situation.
-And there’s a plethora of other options out there.
+And there are a plethora of other options out there.
 Shop around.

 Let’s look at an example of playing with the numbers.